Overview of the Yakult Central Institute

 Main research focus and fields :

-Research into material development and applications for foods, cosmetics and pharmaceuticals that are useful in maintaining and promoting people's health.
+Research into material development and applications for food, cosmetic, and healthcare products that are useful in maintaining, recovering, and promoting people's health.

-To support this, we specialize in microbiology, nutrition, physiology, immunology, biochemistry, biotechnology, organic chemistry, fermentation engineering, natural products chemistry, pharmacology, and analytical chemistry.
+We also specialize in the supporting fields of microbiology, nutrition, physiology, immunology, biochemistry, biotechnology, fermentation engineering, pharmacology, analytical chemistry, epidemiology, and information science.

 Yakult's DNA: Minoru Shirota and Shirota-ism

-In 1930, Dr. Minoru Shirota became the first in the world to successfully culture a fortified strain of lactic acid bacteria, beneficial to human health at the Department of Microbiology, Faculty of Medicine, Kyoto Imperial University.
+In 1930, Dr. Minoru Shirota successfully cultured a fortified strain of lactic acid bacteria that is beneficial to human health, doing so at the Department of Microbiology, Faculty of Medicine, Kyoto Imperial University.

 Dr. Shirota set the following concepts as the basis for his research: preventive medicine; a healthy intestinal tract leads to a long life; and a price that anyone can afford.
 These concepts live on in the Central Institute's research activities as Shirota-ism.

-Probiotics -an increasingly well-known term that refers to symbiosis with microorganisms- is consistent with Shirota-ism, as it involves using beneficial bacteria to suppress the growth of harmful bacteria with the aim of keeping the intestine healthy and preventing disease.
+"Probiotics" is an increasingly well-known term derived from the term "probiosis," which refers to the mutually beneficial effect that two organisms have on each other.
+Probiotics are consistent with Shirota-ism, as they involve using beneficial bacteria to suppress the growth of harmful bacteria to keep the intestine healthy and prevent disease.

 As a state-of-the-art research institute working in the field of probiotics, the Yakult Central Institute will continue to pursue excellence in life science in order to contribute to people's health by further advancing and developing research in this field.